CharlesWLudwig/DevOps/README.md

 - Tag and push to Docker Hub
 - Ensure the "Hello-Devops!" container is uploaded / running

-- Hello-Devops Ansible Dockerfile will be accessible at: https://hub.docker.com/r/charleswludwig/hello-devops
+- If everything is successful in the playbook, Hello-Devops Ansible Dockerfile will be accessible at: https://hub.docker.com/r/charleswludwig/hello-devops

 To start up Dockerfiles, type in the following commands: